 DPR constructed the 16 floors of tenant improvements in under 10 months, executing its scope of work concurrently with the site work and parking garage scope of work being performed by another contractor.
 This included early delivery of the Central Server Suite and Building Four.
 DPR peaked at over 300 tradesmen on this fast track project.

 The DPR team implemented progressive approaches to reduce the environmental footprint of the project.
 Environmentally friendly and sustainable materials, such as recycled carpeting and laminated bamboo paneling, were installed.
 The campus also utilized low-emitting adhesives, paints, and sealants as well as low-flow plumbing fixtures and energy-efficient lighting systems.
 Emerging off-site recycling facilities that accept drywall, lumber, metal and paper enabled DPR to divert more than 60% of the construction waste from the landfill.

 DPR's Project Manager Whitney Dorn said integrating and tracking sustainable concepts and green products into the new campus was a manageable process: “It is only difficult when the entire team is not on board.
 When the stakeholders, including designers, subcontractors, owner, and consultants, understand and support the sustainable goals of the project, it creates a pathway for success."

-With this project, Intuit reached the standard set by the U.S. Green Building Council for green buildings; the project achieved Leadership in Energy and Environmental Design (LEED®) Gold Certification for Commercial Interiors.
+With this project, Intuit reached the standard set by the U.S. Green Building Council for green buildings; the project achieved LEED Gold for Commercial Interiors.

 "In the future, I expect that every building will be designed and built similar to the process we followed at Intuit.
 This approach is both green and smart."